TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Typoscript-AQuickOverview/FirstSteps/Index.rst

 to read.
 In addition, if we would like to rename mypage, we would only have to change the first two lines, instead of the entire script.

+**Please note** that the opening curly bracket always must be **on the same line** as the property, after which it is noted!
+Adding a line break in between (so that the opening bracket would be located in a new line) is not allowed.